 - Grand Prix Documentary Short Award, with the winner eligible for the long list of the Academy Awards® for the Documentary Short category.

-- Gradam Spiorad na Féile / Spirit of the Festival Award, championing feature filmmakers (European first- and second-time directors) who push boundaries and take risks – bold ideas, well told
+- Spiorad na Féile / Spirit of the Festival - Best Film and Best Screenplay (two awards) - championing feature filmmakers (European first- and second-time directors) and scriptwriters.

-- Gradam na Féile do Scannáin Faisnéise / Award for Cinematic Documentary, recognising documentary filmmakers who push cinematic boundaries
+- Gradam na Féile do Scannáin Faisnéise / Award for Best Documentary, recognising documentary filmmakers who push cinematic boundaries.

-- European Film Awards, Cork Short Film Candidate for European Short Film nomination, European Film Awards 2025
+- European Film Awards, Cork’s (and Ireland’s) nomination for Short Film Candidate for European Short Film Award, European Film Awards 2026.

 Out of competition, the Festival makes the following awards: